Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

         pc = ctx.getConcreteRegisterValue(ctx.registers.rip)
 ```

-First of all, as I said during the analysis of the binary, we will avoid two things, functions that are not implemented, and are not important for the analysis, we annotated the addresses of the calls, and we skipped them with the next code:
+First of all, as I said during the analysis of the binary, we will avoid two different codes, functions that are not implemented, and are not important for the analysis, we annotated the addresses of the calls, and we skipped them with the next code:

 ```python
 # call a not implemented function, jump over it